nicholaskim6/reddit-ticker-scraper/README.md

 Some of the more active stock market related subreddits you might want to try this on would include r/wallstreetbets, r/pennystocks, r/robinhood, and r/stocks.

-Uses Aho-Corasick string search to optimize ticker frequency counting, and ticker appearances in a title when surrounding by alphabetical characters are ignored (to avoid extraneous ticker appearances that may show up as part of other words).
+Ticker appearances in a title when surrounding by alphabetical characters are ignored (to avoid extraneous ticker appearances that may show up as part of other words).

 # Basic Functionality
 Given a time window and subreddit, collects data on all stock ticker mentions <br>